-Unpaid Leave for Employees due to Domestic and Sexual Violence
+Unpaid Leave for Employees due to Domestic Violence, Sexual Violence, Gender Violence, and Other Crimes of Violence

-The County will provide up to twelve (12) weeks of unpaid leave from work to an employee who is a victim of domestic or sexual violence (or who has a family or household member who is a victim of domestic or sexual violence) to address domestic or sexual violence if the employee is:
+The County will provide up to twelve (12) weeks of unpaid leave from work to an employee who is a victim of domestic violence, sexual violence, gender violence or any other crime of violence (or who has a family or household member who is a victim of domestic violence, sexual violence, gender violence or any other crime of violence) to address domestic violence, sexual violence, gender violence or crime of violence if the employee is:

-- (A) seeking medical attention for, or recovering from, physical or psychological injuries caused by domestic or sexual violence to the employee or the employee's family or household member; - (B) obtaining services from a victim services organization for the employee or the employee's family or household member; - (C) obtaining psychological or other counseling for the employee or the employee's family or household member; - (D) participating in safety planning, temporarily or permanently relocating, or taking other actions to increase the safety of the employee or the employee's family or household member from future domestic or sexual violence or ensure economic security; or - (E) seeking legal assistance or remedies to ensure the health and safety of the employee or the employee's family or household member, including preparing for or participating in any civil or criminal legal proceeding related to or derived from domestic or sexual violence.
+- (A) seeking medical attention for, or recovering from, physical or psychological injuries to the employee or the employee's family or household member caused by domestic violence, sexual violence, gender violence or other crime of violence; - (B) obtaining services from a victim services organization for the employee or the employee's family or household member; - (C) obtaining psychological or other counseling for the employee or the employee's family or household member; - (D) participating in safety planning, temporarily or permanently relocating, or taking other actions to increase the safety of the employee or the employee's family or household member from future domestic violence, sexual violence, gender violence, or other crime of violence or to ensure economic security; or

+(E) seeking legal assistance or remedies to ensure the health and safety of the employee or the employee's family or household member, including preparing for or participating in any civil or criminal legal proceeding related to or derived from domestic violence, sexual violence, gender violence, or other crime of violence.

-"Family or household member" means a spouse, parent, son, daughter, other person related by blood or by present or prior marriage, other person who shares a relationship through a son or daughter, and persons jointly residing in the same household whose interests are not adverse to the employee as it relates to the domestic or sexual violence.
+"Family or household member" means a spouse, party to a civil union, parent, grandparent, child, grandchild, sibling, any other person related by blood or by present or prior marriage, or civil union, other person who shares a relationship through a child, or any other individual whose close association with the employee is the equivalent of a family relationship as determined by the employee, and persons jointly residing in the same household whose interests are not adverse to the employee as it relates to the domestic violence, sexual violence, gender violence, or other crime of violence.